Parent and Camper Guide

 If needed or desired, cloth mask, surgical mask, or gaiter.
 Should fit properly.

 Sturdy shoes or hiking boots must be worn while at camp.
 ABSOLUTELY NO open-toed OR open-heeled shoes or sandals.
 Crocs do NOT count as closed toed/heeled.

 All participants are recommended to bring a hat that covers the entire head.

 Food, gear, and other stuff

 Sack Lunches/Dinners are needed every day.
-Please send the lunches in a plastic Ziploc-type bag with the cub’s name on it.
-The Pack provided coolers may use ice or ice packs, which will melt in the morning.
+Please send the lunches in a plastic Ziploc-type bag with the Camper’s name on it.
+Groups who provide coolers may use ice or ice packs, which will melt in the morning.
 Without a Ziploc-type bag the lunches can become a soggy mess!
 Peanut allergies – A Scout is Kind/Helpful/Courteous.
-While we cannot certify a nut free camp, please mark your Cub’s lunch if it contains peanut products or notify your Cub’s Den Walker.
+While we cannot certify a nut free camp, please mark your Camper’s lunch if it contains peanut products or notify your Cub’s Den Leader.